with-ium/scaling-enigma/README.md

 # scaling-enigma
-Small projects done whilst learning code
+Small projects done whilst learning code on the side.